Cup: History

 By the end of the Middle Ages glass was becoming a much cheaper material, and over the Early Modern Period it replaced pottery and other materials as the norm for cups intended for cold drinks, especially wine and beer.
 The "wine cup" that had been a major prestige category since classical antiquity was largely replaced by the wineglass, and cups for beer went the same way.
 Timothy Schroder places this change in England around the end of the 17th century, though others put it nearer the beginning The OED records the first dated use in English of "glass" as a term for a vessel, rather than just the material, in 1393-4.
 A new wave of hot drinks came to dominate the range of cups.

-Chinese and Japanese cups have been shaped as small, rather wide, bowls for some 2,000 years, smaller versions of the shape used for eating and serving food.
+Chinese and Japanese cups have been shaped as small, rather wide, bowls for some 2,000 years, with smaller versions of the shape used for eating and serving food.
 As well as the Chinese porcelain that very gradually overtook it, lacquer is a prestige material.
 The same shapes are typically used in East Asia for both tea and wine or sake, and when they appeared in Europe in the 16th century, this shape was initially used for locally made cups for the new drinks of tea and coffee.

 By the early 18th century, the European taste for handles on cups, strongly evident from antiquity, reasserted itself and a single vertical handle was added to a slightly more upright Chinese-style bowl to create both the very similar forms of the Western teacup and coffee cup, as well as a saucer.
 This was initially rather deeper than modern saucers, as it was considered usual to pour the hot liquid into the saucer to cool it slightly before drinking.
 Apart from a more shallow saucer the essential elements of these two forms in many contemporary examples have changed little since the mid-18th century.
-European porcelain manufacturers encouraged the development of different sizes of cup, and shapes of pot, for tea and coffee services.
+European porcelain manufacturers encouraged the development of different sizes of cups, and shapes of pots, for tea and coffee services.

 The 20th century brought the plastic cup, in both disposable and permanent washable forms, and the paper cup, normally disposable.
 Materials such as processed bamboo have also come into use.